xiaochun888/ThreadPoolCrossPlatform/README.md

 # Thread pool cross platform
  A enough simple and cross-platform thread pool for C++.
- It is enough to copy le folder Sources into your application.
+ It is enough to copy le folder ThreadPoolCrossPlatform/SimpleThreadPool/Sources into your application.

 ## Main features: